Why Service Dependency Chains Violate the Reliability Product Law

 The Empirical Signature in Other 2025-2026 Events

 CrowdStrike is not the only named event with this signature.
-On 18 November 2025, between 11:20 and 17:06 UTC, Cloudflare’s global network propagated HTTP 5xx errors after a database permissions change doubled the size of a Bot Management feature file beyond the consuming software’s hardcoded limit, triggering a Rust unwrap panic.
+On 18 November 2025, between 11:20 and 17:06 UTC, Cloudflare’s global network propagated HTTP 5xx errors after a database permissions change doubled the size of a Bot Management feature file beyond the consuming software’s hardcoded limit, triggering a Rust unwrap panic (a crash that fires when code asserts a value is present and finds it missing).
 Cloudflare’s own post-mortem framed the event under the company’s “Fail Small” resilience plan as a failure of fail-small isolation under an unexpected upstream coupling (Cloudflare 2025-11-18 outage post-mortem, Cloudflare Fail Small resilience plan).

 These four events are not a representative sample.
 They share a structural property worth naming: in each case the realised loss involved a single coincident cause that propagated across a service chain in a manner the independence model would not predict.
 The shared cause differed across events (a feature-file size assumption, an agent privilege boundary, a destructive API call against unsegregated backups, a kernel-driver channel file).
 The structural signature did not.